the-isf-academy/making-with-code/content/cs9/unit00/projects/_index.md

     - At least one additional module (written by you)

-**🗓️ Timeline**
+**🗓️ Timeline [Due: 12 November]**

 You have 5 in-class work days.
 You may find it necessary to work outside of school, however if you are focused in class you can complete the project within the allotted blocks.
-Our office hours are Wednesday during CCA in B405.
+Our office hours are Wednesday during CCA in B403.

  ---